colivieri89/FORMERLY-Math/README.md

 ## Documentation

-STONEHENGE modules are commented in order to explain their functionality to the final user.
-Each routine in the code has a short description about its purpose, and a list of inputs and/or outputs.
+FORMERLY-Math code is commented in order to explain its functionality to the final user.

 ## Software History